ted00789/SimplifAI_2.0/src/content/blog/lead-capture-speed-to-response-ai-receptionist.md

 - Timeline
 - Location

-This structure matches how strong inside-sales teams qualify leads.
+This mirrors how strong inside-sales teams qualify inbound leads.

-For a detailed workflow breakdown, see
+For a deeper workflow breakdown, see
 [Automating Lead Qualification for Service Businesses](https://simplifai-solutions.com/blogs/automating-lead-qualification-for-service-businesses)

 ---